17 Wild Secrets You Never Knew About Windsor Castle

 Or at the very least, it’s the oldest continuously occupied castle in the world.
 Windsor Castle has been in the royal family for almost 1,000 years and 39 monarchs have graced its halls.

-Queen Elizabeth has slept in its dungeons
+Queen Elizabeth II has slept in its dungeons

 When London, and Buckingham Palace, was bombed relentlessly during World War II, the royal family decided Windsor Castle was a safer place for Princess Elizabeth and Princess Margaret to wait things out.
 And when there was a bomb scare at Windsor, the girls would head to the underground dungeons.
 “A bell rang when enemy aircraft were overheard: the signal to go to one of the beetle-infested dungeons,” wrote Marion Crawford, a former royal nanny, in her book The Little Princesses.
 “We seemed to be living in a sort of dimly lit underworld — again, with no central heating.”
+These are the everyday things Queen Elizabeth II has never done in her lifetime.

 There were other adjustments during the war, too

 In order to keep the castle’s antiques safe and sound, the fortress underwent a bit of a redesign during the war.
 “All the chandeliers had been taken down, the glass-fronted cabinets were turned to the wall, the paintings had been removed and much of the furniture was under dust-sheets,” wrote Crawford.
-This is the job Queen Elizabeth held down during World War II.

 It’s hidden the crown jewels

 To no one’s surprise, the royal family has employed some unusual hiding places.
 “One rainy day [during World War II], the King’s librarian, Sir Owen Morshead, let us explore the vaults under the castle.
 ‘Would you like to see something interesting?’ he asked.” writes Crawford.
 “He took us to a stack of ordinary-looking hatboxes, which seemed merely to contain old newspapers.
 But when we examined them more closely, we were soon unwrapping the Crown Jewels—hidden there for the duration.”
+Here are 10 myths about the royal family that are totally false.

 Its biggest room is a chapel